Frequently Asked Questions

-In exchange for the $50,000 to $100,000 to reduce the price of the home, you agree to sell your home at an affordable price (should you decide to sell), allowing another individual or family to achieve their dream of homeownership, as well.
+In exchange for the $50,000 to $100,000 subsidy reducing the price of the home, you agree to sell your home at an affordable price (should you decide to sell), which allows another household to achieve their dream of homeownership.

 Homeowners build equity on their homes in two ways.
 Your home appreciates in value by the resale formula amount, as laid out in the ground lease, and your mortgage principle is paid down.

 Together, these two factors enable you to build equity throughout your period of homeownership.

 - The Homestead home appreciation rate is 1.5% interest compounded annually, for every year you own your home.

 - You can receive capital improvement credits to the resale formula price for making specific property improvements.

 - You can also receive capital replacement credits to the resale formula price for replacing specific significant home systems.

 You can sell your home to any income-qualified homebuyer.
 Homestead helps households in selling their home; but you are welcome to find a buyer (a friend or relative even) for your home.